 Witch hazel is a powerful astringent with many benefits.
 Be sure to get an alcohol free version, alcohol is very drying to skin.
-My favorite brand is Thayer's, you can use unscented or scented.
+My favorite brand is Spark Naturals, you can use unscented or scented.
 I prefer unscented so I can use essential oils for scenting my toner.

-Do I really need a toner for my face?
+Do I need a toner for my face?

 Facial toners have strong astringent properties, they are effective as natural cleansers.
 Application of toners reduces excessive oil buildup and bacteria growth on the skin.
 Heals infections, reduces redness and inflammation, and halts the development of blackheads and whiteheads.
 Facial cleansers may strip skin of its natural oils and dry out skin, toning bring the skin back to its best pH level (5.5pH).